Sign up online to serve on our 2014 policy committees, and become part of the League’s policy-development process.

 At the first meeting in July, members hear a briefing of the previous legislative session from LMC staff, network with one another by sharing issues of interest that are related to the committee, and begin to look at policies to edit, delete, or add.
 At the second meeting in August, members usually hear from guest speakers from state agencies, interest groups, legislators, and other local officials to learn more about a specific issue of interest to the group.
-During the third meeting in September, members continue their work discussing edits on existing or new policies and vote to approve the policies.
+During the third meeting in September, members continue their work discussing edits to existing or new policies and vote to approve their policies.

 What happens after the third policy committee meeting?

-What if I can’t attend each meeting?
+What if I can’t attend each meeting in person?

 What topics does each committee address?